 There are times when you have to respect the fact that you can't quite get past them yet, but you want to see if you can fence them in, in the same way that you'd fence in a wild animal.
-As long as it's still alive, it's going to use everything it can to get around the fence.
-But if you're determined to keep the fence in good repair, you'll learn a lot about the wild animal that you wouldn't learn otherwise.
+It's going to use everything it can to get around the fence, and you'll learn a lot about a wild animal when it's fenced in like that you wouldn't learn otherwise.